 Non-owner and district nominations

-The Planning Commission, Greeley Urban Renewal Authority, Downtown Development Authority or any preservation organization including nonprofit historic preservation groups may nominate a property, district, area or structure for designation subject to all the rules and procedures of this entire Chapter.
-Non-owner individual nominations are to be reviewed under stricter protections and must meet criteria of overwhelming historic importance to the entire community.
+The Planning Commission, Greeley Urban Renewal Authority, Downtown Development Authority or any preservation organization including nonprofit historic preservation groups may nominate a property, district, area or structure for designation subject to all the rules and procedures of the Greeley Municipal Code.
+Non-owner individual nominations are reviewed under stricter protections and must meet criteria of overwhelming historic importance to the entire community.

-District nominations.
-Two (2) or more individuals may nominate a district within which they own property by attaching a petition with signatures of property owners within the district showing support of the nomination.
-Districts require a district designation plan, neighborhood meeting and an owner vote prior to going forward to a designation hearing.
-Greater than 50% of returned votes must be in favor of historical designation or the nomination fails.
+Two or more individuals may nominate a district in which they own property by attaching a petition with signatures of support from property owners within the district showing.
+District nominations require a district designation plan, neighborhood meeting and an owner vote with a majority approval prior to a designation hearing.

-In the case of non-owner and district nominations, the Commission makes a recommendation to Council for the final decision.
+In the case of non-owner and district nominations, the Commission makes a recommendation and the City Council makes the final decision.